lastzero/test-tools/README.md

 http://symfony.com/doc/current/components/dependency_injection/introduction.html

-The Symfony Components DI container was chosen, because of it's easy to understand container configuration in YAML.
+The Symfony service container was chosen, because of it's easy to understand container configuration in YAML.

 Since global state must be avoided while performing tests, the service instances are not cached between tests.
 The service definitions in the container are reused however.
 This significantly improves test performance compared to a full container reinitialization before each test (about 5 to 10 times faster).